diogogomesaraujo/frost-sig/README.md

 };
 ```

-Each participant computes the group commitment and challenge from the recieved commitments.
+Each participant computes the group commitment and challenge from the received commitments.
 ```rust
 let commitments = vec![
      walter_commitments_message.clone(),